-Did you know 7 out of 10 Canadians will develop gum disease at some time in their lives?
+Did you know that one out of two American adults suffer from gingivitis?
 Learning how to stop gingivitis and sharing this information can help prevent the prevalence of gum disease in this country.
 Here are a few simple ways to help stop gingivitis.

 - Brush Twice a Day: Just like your dental professional recommends, brushing twice a day can go a long way to help stop gingivitis.
-You may want to consider a toothpaste like Crest Gum Detoxify Deep Clean that can gently help neutralize the plaque bacteria below the gum line, an area that is crucial to the health of your mouth.
+You may want to consider a toothpaste like Crest Gum Detoxify Deep Clean that reaches more areas in your mouth to better clean and along your gum line as it treats sensitivity at the source.
+Or try brushing with Crest Gum Detoxify Deep Clean, it can gently neutralize the plaque bacteria around the gum line, an area that is crucial to the health of your mouth.